Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 **Q. Okay, if I have to choose between two models, each fit with a different seed, I should choose the one with the better performance, right?**

-Nope.
+Nope, or probably not.
 See above.

 **Q. Can we seed hack (grid search the seed) for a model within nested k-fold cross-validation?**

 Oh man...
 I guess you could.

-Again, I suspect that in most cases, any difference model performance distributions with a fixed vs optimized seed will not be statistically significant.
+Again, I suspect that in most cases, any difference between model performance distributions with a fixed vs optimized seed will not be statistically significant.

 If it is different, perhaps use methods to reduce model variance as discussed above.

+If it's for an algorithm with a non-convex optimization problem, think about what this means.
+It means that one initial condition performs "better" across different subsets of train/test data.
+Maybe it's true, it's probably not.

 **Q. How do I know if my seed hacked result is optimistically biased or a better solution to a hard optimization problem?**

-Oh man... now that is a good question.
+Now that is a good question!

-If we know a lot about the model and its optimization procedure, we might be able to draw a logical conclusion.
+If we know a lot about the model and its optimization procedure, we might be able to draw a logical conclusion because of the underlying optimization problem the learning algorithm is solving (e.g. convex vs non-convex and to what degree it is sensitive to initial conditions or stochastic behaviors during the search).

 For example:

-- Did the change in seed permit the optimization algorithm locate a superior solution in the search space (if so, are you sure - use stats)?
+- Did the change in seed permit the optimization algorithm locate a superior solution in the search space (if so, can you confirm with statistical tests)?

 Empirically, you can sample results for a ton of seeds and see where you sit on the distribution.
-All that tells you is what result percentile you might be in, not whether the solution in brittle.
+All that tells you is what result percentile you might be in, not whether the solution is brittle.

 This is really hard and an "it depends" is the best I can manage.